Robert Semple (fur trader): Semple as Governor

 Semple did many things in the first few years of being governor.
 During his first December at the settlement, he went to Fort Daer (Pembina, N.Dak) and visited settlers who had moved there for the winter due to a shortage of food.
 He then continued and visited all of the different posts on the upper Assiniboine and Qu'Appelle rivers that belonged to the Hudson's Bay Company.
 When he returned, Semple began to attack his neighbours, the North West Company and the Metis.
-Semple encouraged his colonists to settle on farms two miles down the river from Red River and he blocked the rivers at The Forks.

 Controversy arose at the Red River settlement when on the tenth of June, 1816 Semple decided to attack and dismantle Fort Gibraltar, the Fort owned by the North West Company.
 After seizing the fort, Semple took all of the usable belongings and shipped them to Fort Douglas.
 Everything that was left he burned so that it could not be rebuilt by the North West Company.
 Colin Robertson disagreed with what Semple was doing and his means to prove a point.
 This was when Robertson decided that he would no longer support Semple as the governor and left the settlement.
 Semple's actions played a large role in the feud between the two men.
 The Metis also view the destruction of the fort with disgust, they saw the burning and dismantling of the Fort as an act of war.
 Due to Semple drastic measures, he essentially ensured no way for a peaceful settlement to occur between the Hudson's Bay Company, the North West Company, and the Metis.

 After destroying Fort Gibraltar, Semple then took over the North West Company's post at Pembina on 23 March 1816.
 After another attack by the Hudson's Bay Company, the North West Company and the Metis who were all living in close proximity to Semples land, began to prepare for war.
 Cuthbert Grant, the leader of the Metis, wanted to take back Qu'appelle.
 They fought and took back the Brandon house from the Hudson's Bay Company on 1 June 1816.